NervanaSystems/neon/doc/source/loading_data.rst

 -------------

-If your data is too large to load directly into memory, use a macro-batching approach.
+If your data is too large to load directly into memory, use a macrobatching approach.
 In macrobatching, the data is loaded in smaller batches, then split further into minibatches to feed the model.
 Currently, neon only supports macrobatching with image datasets using the :py:class:`.ImageLoader` class.
 However, future releases will